Providing Dignity and Respect

 Tiny home villages create a community culture like that of a neighborhood providing opportunities for collaboration within leadership roles, sharing resources and allowing each person to have a voice in making decisions.
 Previously isolated individuals with little responsibilities are given structure and the opportunity to make the decisions about the community where they now live.

 “I read a story about a couple living in one of the existing communities in Oregon.
-Lisa and Tom had been homeless for many years, living on the streets, finding tree and shrub protected areas to sleep.
+Linda and Tom had been homeless for many years, living on the streets, finding tree and shrub protected areas to sleep.
 Tom struggled with depression often not getting up off his pallet for days on end.
 When Linda and Tom moved into a tiny home community Linda became a leader within the community and was responsible for conducting neighbor meetings to manage weekly community tasks.
 Through her role, Linda learned how to lead and organize, while helping to complete necessary tasks within the tiny home community.
 The interesting by-product of Linda’s leadership role was how it changed Tom.
 He now was the first one up making sure Linda was awake and ready to take on the day.
 He was so proud and supportive of her that he began taking on extra responsibilities within the village as well, no longer staying in bed for days, and was a changed man as a result.”
-Nancy Holland, Executive Director, DE Serves, Inc.
+Nancy Holland, Executive Director

 Providing Leadership Skills